 Looking back at glass

-This large format print story was part of the February 2024 issue of National Geographic magazine.
+This large format print story appeared in the February 2024 issue of National Geographic magazine.
+It received an Award of Excellence from the Society for News Design.

-The graphic covers the timeline of glass production from the period it became established around 1600 B.C. until today.
-It features a gallery of noteworthy objects invented over 35 centuries that transformed culture and technology, becoming a central part of human daily life.
-From humble ingredients like sand and plant ashes the vitreous substance can be made, using a formula similar to what creates today’s window panes and bottles.
-But many other formulas have been invented giving us oven-safe, bullet-proof and outer-space resistant glass, among others.
+The graphic traces the timeline of glass production from its establishment around 1600 B.C. to the present day.
+It features a gallery of noteworthy objects invented over 35 centuries that have transformed culture and technology, becoming a central part of daily life.
+From humble ingredients like sand and plant ashes, this vitreous substance can be made using a formula similar to that used for today’s window panes and bottles.
+However, many other formulas have been developed, giving us oven-safe, bulletproof, and outer-space-resistant glass, among others.

-Appropriately, the basis of the graphic are two stained glass panels built from glass pieces that I cut, painted and assembled in the traditional method used in church windows and Tiffany lamps.
-Curators and librarians at the Corning Museum of Glass greatly helped with researching and fact-checking the information, and I wouldn’t have been able to fabricate stained glass without learning the techniques at the Art League school.
+Appropriately, the basis of the graphic consists of two stained-glass panels built from pieces that I cut, painted, and assembled using traditional methods associated with church windows and Tiffany lamps.
+Curators and librarians at the Corning Museum of Glass greatly assisted with research and fact-checking, and I would not have been able to fabricate stained glass without learning the techniques at the Art League school.

-See here the making-of video that National Geographic produced for the social media networks.
+Watch the making-of video produced by National Geographic for social media.

 Hands holding pliers and glass piece over background with multiple cut pieces of glass